From Dark Corner to DOT-COM:

 argument.
 In early 2000, I saw the news footage showing a middle-aged

-using the Internet.
-I was filled with at least as much awe, deep-swelling
+the Internet.
+I was filled with at least as much awe, deep-swelling emotion,

-emotion, and connection to democracy as when I saw people walking to vote in
+and connection to democracy as when I saw people walking to vote in Marble

-Marble Township.
-For my neighbors then, it was a duty and privilege many of
+Township.
+For my neighbors then, it was a duty and privilege many of them had

-them had just fought a war to defend.
-For this quadriplegic gentleman, it was
+just fought a war to defend.
+For this quadriplegic gentleman, it was an

 Keep also in mind that among the fastest growing